HB4 (2019) PARTICIPANTS

 Captain Michele Finn retired from the National Oceanic and Atmospheric Administration (NOAA) Commissioned Officer Corps with 25 years of service to the United States.
 She has supported environmental programs as a ship officer, scuba diver, pilot, biologist and program manager.
 Michele served as the Assistant Superintendent of the Monterey Bay National Marine Sanctuary, Chief of Staff of the National Ocean Service and the Deputy Director of the NOAA Gulf of Mexico Disaster Response Centre.
 Michele is now focussed on environmental project management, operations planning and contract/grant proposal development.
 She is an active volunteer with animal rescue and marine conservation programs.

 Senior Program Manager, Astronomy Australia Ltd

 Indian-born New Zealander

 Mita earned her PhD in Astronomy from the University of Canterbury, New Zealand and then moved to Australia and into research management.
 She currently leads the Sydney office of Astronomy Australia Ltd, working with Australia’s astronomers, National Observatories, and the Australian Government to advance the goals of the Australian Astronomy Decadal Plan.
 Mita believes that many of the large-scale problems humanity is facing would benefit immensely from STEMM-trained leaders effectively communicating and working together with Government and Industry.
 She aspires to be such a bridge, and is very excited at the opportunity to expand her skill set and networks through the Homeward Bound program in support of this goal.

-Senior Research Fellow, School of Pharmacy and Biomedical Sciences
+Associate Professor, School of Pharmacy and Biomedical Sciences

 Curtin Health Innovation Research Institute, Curtin University,